Message template

 # Object section

-Section is rendered once when the value of section variable is an object.
-The block has access to all the keys declared in the object.
+When the value of the section variable is an object, the section is rendered only once.
+The block has access to all the keys declared within the object.

 # Template definition with object section example

-We define the template below with an object section user with the fields name, email and phone.
+The following template defines an object section user with the fields name, email, and phone.

-Template with object section Template with object section
+Template with object section Template with an object section

-If we pass in the following values into the template:
+If we pass the following values into the template:

 {